SatelliteVu/satellitevu-client-python/README.md

 # SatelliteVu SDK for Python

-Lightweight API Client SDK for SatelliteVu's Platform APIs, providing authorization handling and convenience methods to interact wit the published APIs.
+Lightweight API Client SDK for SatelliteVu's Platform APIs, providing authorization handling and convenience methods to interact with the published APIs.

 ## Installation